astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 ---
-title: "Enable NFS Volume DAG Deployments"
+title: "Configure NFS Volume-based DAG Deploys on Astronomer"
 navTitle: "Configure NFS Volumes"
-description: "How to set up an NFS volume for DAG deployment"
+description: "Set up NFS volume-based DAG deploys for Apache Airflow on Astronomer Enterprise."
 ---

 ## Overview

 Starting in Astronomer Enterprise v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow Deployment on Astronomer.

 Unlike [deploying DAGs via the Astronomer CLI](/docs/enterprise/v0.25/deploy/deploy-cli), deploying DAGs to an NFS volume, such as Azure File Storage or Google Cloud Filestore, does not require rebuilding a Docker image and restarting your underlying Airflow service.
 When a DAG is added to an NFS volume, it automatically appears in the Airflow UI without requiring additional action or causing downtime.
+This type of deployment is useful for larger organizations who want a clear separation between Airflow environment code and DAG code.

 This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
 Some considerations before completing this setup: